scriptive/myordbok/docs/Queries.md

 WHERE w.word = 'apples';

 SELECT
-  w.id AS root, c.wlid AS wrid, d.word AS word, d.is_derived AS is_derived
+  w.id AS root, c.wlid AS wrid, d.word AS word, d.derived AS derived
 FROM `list_word` AS w
   JOIN `map_thesaurus` c ON w.id = c.wrid
     INNER JOIN `list_word` d ON c.wlid = d.id